laneboysrc/rc-headless-transmitter/doc/configurator.md

 Commands sent by the *Headless TX* always start with `TX_`.
 Command sent by the *configurator* always start with `CFG_`.

+All data is in little endian, i.e. the least significant byte is transmitted first.

 * `TX_FREE_TO_CONNECT`

     `0x30 tx tx tx tx tx tx tx tx tx tx tx tx tx tx tx tx`